Folio Society

-The Folio Society is a London-based publisher, founded by Charles Ede in 1947 and incorporated in 1971.
-Formerly privately owned, it operates as an employee ownership trust since 2021.
+The Folio Society is an independent London-based publisher, founded by Charles Ede in 1947 and incorporated in 1971.
+Formerly privately owned, it became an employee ownership trust in 2021.

-It produces illustrated hardback editions of classic fiction and non-fiction books, poetry and children's titles.
+It produces illustrated hardback fine press editions of fiction and non-fiction books, poetry and children's titles.
 Folio editions feature specially designed bindings and include artist-commissioned illustrations (most often in fiction titles) or researched artworks and photographs (in non-fiction titles).
-Most editions come with their own slipcase.
+The Folio Society publishes titles across a breadth of genres including fantasy, science fiction, modern fiction and non-fiction from authors such as George R. R. Martin, Madeline Miller and Stephen King.

-For many years the Folio Society had a bookshop in Holborn, London, but the bookshop closed in December 2016 when the company moved premises.
-Folio editions can be purchased only online through their website, by post or over the telephone.
-Some editions used to be stocked by independent bookstores, by Blackwell's in Oxford, and by Selfridges, Harrods and Hatchards in London.
+Folio editions can be purchased only online through their website or over the telephone.

+Folio Society editions have won prestigious awards, including the V&A Book Illustration Awards, the British Book Production and Design Awards and the Association of Illustrators World Illustration Awards.

 History

 The Folio Society was founded in 1947 by Charles Ede, Christopher Sandford (of Golden Cockerel Press), and Alan Bott (founder of Pan Books).
-The firm's goal was to produce "editions of the world's great literature, in a format worthy of the contents, at a price within the reach of everyman."
 Folio and the Golden Cockerel Press shared premises in Poland Street until 1955.
-Subsequent offices were located in the Mayfair and Borough areas of London, such as 70 Brook Street in the late 1950s.
 The Folio Society moved to its location in 44 Eagle Street, Holborn, in 1994 – in 2017, their offices moved to 4 Maguire Street, London.

-The society issued its first three titles in 1947.
-In October of that year Tolstoy's Tales went on sale for sixteen shillings (this would have been about US$3 in 1947, or just over US$33 in 2018.)
-Tales was followed in November and December by George du Maurier's Trilby and a translation of Aucassin et Nicolette, establishing a pattern of monthly publication.